-It is designed for you to set up your own defaults as two columns in your favorite spreadsheet program, then just select both columns and paste directly into the tool’s text box:
+The tool's designed for you to set up your own defaults as two columns in your favorite spreadsheet program, then just select both columns and paste directly into the tool's text box:

 - The date must be in the format: MM-DD-YYYY.